anjathiart/100-days-of-code/r1-log.md

 ### R1D81 - 20201022
 Linguilearn.
 Implemented extra layer to first hit oxford 'lemma' endpoint to find the head word of a word (for example if user types in a plural) before getting the word information.
 Looks like the free version of the API does not allow to look up sentence examples which is a let down.
 I now have functions that sit on a layer above the url endpoints in my api - so must decide how to structure it into modules.

+### R1D82 - 20201023
+Spent time setting up my dev environment again.
+Reading up on django model managers and custom model methods as I want to separate business logic out of the api layer.
+Read about services as a layer in between the api and the models.
+But I'm going to try make use of custom managers and querysets_as_managers.
+But I think this is the main thing that I was looking for:
+`Define custom methods on a model to add custom “row-level” functionality to your objects.
+Whereas Manager methods are intended to do “table-wide” things, model methods should act on a particular model instance.

+This is a valuable technique for keeping business logic in one place – the model.`